-Note for the Virtual edition users: When adding a VMware ESX(i) host, enter the IP of the virtual appliance or Windows machine running Acronis Backup & Recovery 11.5 Agent for ESX(i).
+Note for users of Acronis Backup Advanced for virtual environments: When adding a VMware ESX(i) host, enter the IP of the virtual appliance or Windows machine running Acronis Backup Agent for VMware.

 4. Specify the credentials of an account with administrative privileges on the machine.